Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Theoretical tools for discovering examples

 \begin{thm}[{{Doyle-McMullen \cite[Theorem 5.2]{DM}}}] Suppose that $\Gamma$ is a subgroup of $\PGL_2(\CC)$.
 Let $\hat{\Gamma}$ be the preimage of $\Gamma$ in $\SL_2(\CC)$.
 Then every rational map $f$ such that $\deg(f) \geq 2$ and $\Gamma \subseteq \Aut(f)$ arises in the form

-where $F$ and $G$ are homogeneous, relatively invariant polynomials for the same character of $\hat{\Gamma}$, such that $F=0$ or $\deg(F) + 1 = \deg(G) - 1 = \deg(f).$ \end{thm} The proof idea is that there are ways of going back and forth (not quite bijectively) between the following sets: \begin{itemize} \item Rational maps of $\PP^1(\C)$ such that $\Gamma \subseteq \Aut(f)$; \item Homogeneous invariant polynomial differential 1-forms in $x, y$ over $\C$; \item Pairs $(F, G)$ of homogeneous invariant polynomials in $\C[x,y]$ such that $F=0$ or $\deg(F) + 2 = \deg(G).$ \end{itemize} In characteristic $p$, both the proofs and the results require modification, mainly because not all polynomials have antiderivatives.
+where $F$ and $G$ are homogeneous, relatively invariant polynomials for the same character of $\hat{\Gamma}$, such that $F=0$ or $\deg(F) + 1 = \deg(G) - 1 = \deg(f)$. \end{thm} The proof idea is that there are ways of going back and forth (not quite bijectively) between the following sets: \begin{itemize} \item Rational maps of $\PP^1(\C)$ such that $\Gamma \subseteq \Aut(f)$; \item Homogeneous invariant polynomial differential 1-forms in $x, y$ over $\C$; \item Pairs $(F, G)$ of homogeneous invariant polynomials in $\C[x,y]$ such that $F=0$ or $\deg(F) + 2 = \deg(G)$. \end{itemize} In characteristic $p$, both the proofs and the results require modification, mainly because not all polynomials have antiderivatives.
+We prove the following variation.